foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/INSTALLATION.md

 Runtime detection eliminates the need for manual script edits and initramfs rebuilds when changing display rotation.
 This is a one-time setup.

+**IMPORTANT**: Runtime detection patches only the volumio-adaptive theme.
+It does not apply to volumio-text, which uses framebuffer rotation.

 **See [runtime-detection/RUNTIME-DETECTION-INSTALL.md](runtime-detection/RUNTIME-DETECTION-INSTALL.md) for detailed instructions.**

 Quick summary: